-Soil Health and Nutrient Strategy Manager, North America
+Policy and Incentives Strategy Manager, Regenerative Crop Systems, North America Agriculture Program

-Randy Dell is the Soil Health and Nutrient Manager for the Agriculture Program in North America.
+Randy Dell is policy and incentives strategy manager for the Regenerative Crop Systems strategy of the North America Agriculture Program.
 In this role, Randy draws on his expertise in economics, agriculture and project management to advance the organization’s efforts to achieve wide-scale adoption of conservation agriculture practices on U.S. croplands.
+Notably, Randy works with public and private partners and colleagues across TNC’s state programs to develop practical financial and legal tools to help farmers and landowners work together to increase the use of conservation practices on rented farmland.

 Based in Lansing, Michigan, Randy is a skilled collaborator and facilitator.
 He works with colleagues across the organization and engages with a range of public and private partners—from farmers and commodity groups to international food companies and government agencies—to provide farmers and others in the agriculture community with the economic and scientific data, technical resources and opportunities to increase agriculture production while safeguarding land and water resources.